Code-Institute-Submissions/laila-ba-Project1/README.md

 * The image on the resume page wasnt centered and drifted to the left when viewed on smaller screens
   * i added margin: 0 127px to ensure that it would be centered.

+* The markup validator flagged up a line at the begining of my code which was: <html>
+  * Changed this to: <html lang="en">

 * The animated skills bar didnt appear to be responsive on mobile devices as it was too small.
   * adjusted the media query for the skills bar to @media max-width: 400px and gave it width of 90% so that it is more apparent and readable to the user.